Table of Contents

 It has been a year since we have travelled for leisure outside of Singapore; I am guessing we have exhausted all our usual staycation spots by now.
-However, Singapore Staycations and Singapore Daycations seem to be in everyone’s thoughts at the moment, so…
+However, Singapore Staycations and daycations seem to be in everyone’s thoughts at the moment, so…

 What if I was to tell you that Singapore has more to offer than the Shangri-la?

 Fun holiday ideas